Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 - you are recorded by our video surveillance system,

-we process your personal data.
+in the case we process your personal data.

 Personal data is any data that relates to an identified or identifiable natural person, e.g. your name, address and email address.

-We process personal data in accordance with the applicable data protection regulations, in particular on the basis of the General Data Protection Regulation of the European Union (‘GDPR’) and the Federal Data Protection Act (‘BDSG’).
+We process personal data in accordance with the applicable data protection regulations, in particular on the basis of the General Data Protection Regulation of the European Union (‘GDPR’) and the German Federal Data Protection Act (‘BDSG’).

 The following legal entities (collectively referred to as the ‘ESCHE companies’) are responsible for processing your personal data: